wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <tbody>
 <tr>
 <td markdown="span">`stats`</td>
-<td markdown="span"> Set of statistics about the values in the visited time series during the time window preceding the notification.
+<td markdown="span"> Set of statistics about the values in the visited time series during the checking time window preceding the notification.
 </td>
 </tr>
 <tr>
 <td markdown="span">`stats.first`</td>
 <td>
-First value reported within the time window immediately preceding the notification.
+First value reported within the checking time window immediately preceding the notification.
 </td>
 </tr>
 <tr>
 <td markdown="span">`stats.last`</td>
 <td markdown="span">
-Last value reported within the time window immediately preceding the notification.
+Last value reported within the checking time window immediately preceding the notification.
 <div>
 **Note** This value is appended to the output of `hostsFailingMessage`, which is automatically included in the built-in email and PagerDuty alert targets.</div>
 </td>